daryllxd/lifelong-learning/programming/tools/vim/vimtutor.md

 C-w - delete one word
 C-u - delete to start of line
 C-k - delete forward to end of line
+- C-W delete word before cursor
+- C-R search history

-; , - repeat last f, F, t, T
+; , - Repeat last f, F, t, T
 \*, # - search for word under cursor

 _ Black hole register. `"_d` to delete and not override current register.

+daw - delete around word, includes deleting the space diw - delete in word, leaves spaces to insert word in

 L-n to rename file
 RSpec let - gary bernhardt

-Terminal shortcuts
-- C-W delete word before cursor
-- C-R search history
-find and replace through whole file: :%s/replacee/replacer/g (add c to have a prompt) replace by itself: r then just keep on typing

-f - find INCLUSIVE
-t - find EXCLUSIVE

-Macro - qa { Keybind } then end macro recording with q. then access the register `a` by @a.
+C-o on insert mode to execute one normal mode command before going back to insert mode.

   / -> pattern matching
-  * - lookf for the next occurence of the word
   % - find matching braces
-  gd - jumo from the user of a vairable to its local declaration.
+  gd - jump from the user of a variable to its local declaration.

-  find and replace:
-  :%s/\s\+$//

-  % - apply to entire file
-  s - substitute
-  /\s\+$/ - regex for "all whitespace, till the end of file"
-  // - regex for "empty string"

-  macros - to define, q, then a. the nrecord, then to exit, q. then you have @a as the "saved macro".

   m - mark.
   ` - move to mark with a.